 She glared at him.
 Hairline cracks crisscrossed the egg tops.

 “Don’t you have an exam to get ready for?”

 He went into the living room.
 She picked two eggs from the carton and cracked them into a large bowl.
-The worst part was that Gregory was right.
+The worst part was that Nikolai was right.
 It was about the house.
 She loved that house.
 Grandad built it from the ground up.
 They played in it as children.
-From spring to mid-fall, she spent most of her weekends out there maintaining the garden and the two dozen fruit trees.
+From spring to mid-fall, she spent most of her weekends out there maintaining the garden.
 And now Lilian, who couldn’t tell an apple tree from a walnut, was going to get it all.